-Prerequisite: Completion of MATH 602 with at least a C or P, or placement through the assessment process Hours per term: 90 lecture
+Prerequisite: Completion of MATH 602 with at least a C or P, or placement through the assessment process

 Introduction to algebraic structures using tabular, graphical and symbolic representations.
 Properties of real numbers, evaluating and simplifying algebraic expressions, linear equations and inequalities in one and two variables, systems of linear equations and inequalities, proportions and direct variation, linear functions and models, integer exponents, polynomial operations, factoring, solution of quadratic equations by factoring and the quadratic formula.
 Not repeatable.
 MJC equivalent: (MATH 70)